infretis/infentory/puckering/README.md

 We will perform the exercise from the directory `~/infentory/puckering/`.
 Get an overview of the folder structures from the terminal.

 # Step 1: Equilibration
+We will be using the ([OpenFF 2.1](https://openforcefield.org/force-fields/force-fields/)) force field to treat the sugar molecule and the TIP3P model for water.

 Run the following command:
 ```bash
 cd gromacs_input